podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 Mount Origin context value will be sent with the header name `podium-mount-origin` at the HTTP level.

-Though; unless one are doing a low level implementation of a Podium library one should not necessarily need to deal with the http headers.
-When using the [@podium/layout] and [@podium/podlet] modules to build Layout and Podlet servers, appending and reading the Context is a bit easier.
+Note: unless you are writing a low level Podium library implementation you likely will not need to interact with these HTTP headers directly.
+When using the [@podium/layout] and [@podium/podlet] modules to build Layout and Podlet servers, appending to and reading from the Context is taken care of for you.

 ### Appending Context

-The Context is always created in the Layout server for each request to it.
-The [@podium/layout] module contain a set of Context parsers which run in parallel on each request and builds the Context so it can be passed on to the Podlets when requesting them for content.
+A Context is always created by a Layout server for each request sent to it.
+The [@podium/layout] module contains a set of Context parsers that run in parallel for each request.
+Once complete, the parser results are then built into a Context object so that it can be passed on to Podlets when requests are made to fetch their content.

-The Context parsers is run by the Connect compatible middleware method, `.middleware()`, on the @podium/layout object.
-When run, the Context are then stored on `.locals.podium.context` on the http response object for use in a later middleware / route.
+Context parsers are run by [Connect](https://github.com/senchalabs/connect) compatible middleware that each layout instance exposes via a `.middleware()` method.
+When run, the constructed Context object is placed on the HTTP response object at `res.locals.podium.context` for use in later middleware and routes.

-On `.locals.podium.context` the Context property names are to be found in [camel case] and without the prefix.
-Iow: the Context property name for ex Mount Origin is `mountOrigin`.
+On `res.locals.podium.context`, property names are to be found in [camel case] with the prefix removed.
+For example, `podium-mount-origin` becomes `mountOrigin`.

-In a Layout server the Context must be manually passed on to the `.client.fetch()` or `.client.stream()` method on the @podium/layout object when requesting content from Podlets.
-This step is crucial and should be done when requesting content from Podlets unless one do not want to send a Context to a Podlet for some reason.
+In a Layout server the Context must be manually passed on to the `.client.fetch()` or `.client.stream()` methods on the @podium/layout object when requesting content from Podlets.
+This step is crucial and should be done when requesting content from Podlets unless you have some specific need to not send a Context.

 ```js
 const Layout = require('@podium/layout');